palomachain/paloma.py/docs/tutorial.rst

     clean environment <setup_environment>`.

-Using Terra SDK
+Using Paloma SDK
 ---------------

-In order to interact with the Terra blockchain, you'll need a connection to a Terra node.
+In order to interact with the Paloma blockchain, you'll need a connection to a Paloma node.
 This can be done through setting up an LCDClient: